Image Credit: The Goonies (1985) movie poster by Noriyoshi Ohrai

 Celebrate small discoveries – Every step forward, every small success, is a gem.
 Recognize the wins and let people know the impact they’re having.
 Confidence grows when contributions are seen and valued (HBR, 2024).

 Watch the ripple effect – When someone on your team steps up and begins thinking strategically, their energy spreads.
 Teams start to operate differently when they see what’s possible.
-You’re not just finding one treasure, you’re creating a field of treasures.
+Small shifts can spark big change.

 “A leader takes people where they want to go.
 A great leader takes people where they don’t necessarily want to go, but ought to be.”